ManuelECdev/UdaProject4/README.md

 1. Upload the container to docker hub:
     ./upload_docker.sh
-2. Deploy and run the app with kubernetes ./run_kubernetes.sh
+2. Deploy and run the app with kubernetes:
+    ./run_kubernetes.sh
 3. Make a prediction:
     ./make_prediction ( keep original PORT=8000 )